Why there are Bugs in basement?

 So when does an insect become a “bug”?

-When it affects our life in a negative way.
+When it affects our lives in a negative way.

 What concerns Do Bugs Create In Your Home?